 If the regional director determines that the charge lacks merit, it will be dismissed unless the charging party decides to withdraw the charge.
 A dismissal may be appealed to the General Counsel’s office in Washington, D.C.

-If the regional director finds reasonable cause to believe a violation of the NLRA was committed, the director will seek a voluntary settlement to remedy the alleged violations.
-If these settlement efforts fail, a formal complaint is issued and the case goes to hearing before an NLRB administrative law judge (ALJ).
+Despite Cowan's push for more settlement agreements, if these settlement efforts fail, a formal complaint is issued and the case goes to hearing before an NLRB administrative law judge (ALJ).
 The ALJ issues a written decision, which may be appealed to the NLRB for a final agency determination.
 That final determination is subject to review in the federal circuit courts of appeals.

 Section 8(a) of the NLRA lists the unfair labor practices of employers and section 8(b) lists those of labor organizations.
 Section 8(e) lists an unfair labor practice that can be committed only by an employer and a labor organization acting together.
 You can find all references to sections of the NLRA at 29 U.S.C. sections 157-160.